TanneruPooja/II-IT-B-LAB/OS/program 1/README.md

-1)FCFS (First Come First Serve)
+FCFS (First Come First Serve)

-Aim: Write a C program to implement the various process scheduling mechanisms such as FCFS scheduling.
+Aim: To Write a C program to implement the various process scheduling mechanisms such as FCFS scheduling.

 Algorithm: